lzxindustries/lzxtm/docs/instruments/videomancer.md

 - Copy the firmware *.uf2 file to the newly detected storage device
 - Wait for the transfer to complete
 - Videomancer will reboot into the new firmware version

+## Input & Output Configurations

+### Changing Video Modes

+- Press the SYSTEM button.
+- Turn the rotary encoder to select the desired setting:
+    - VIDEO ROUTE selects input from either the HDMI input mode or the Analog input mode.
+    - ANALOG VIDEO IN selects the input connector used for the Analog input mode.
+    - ANALOG VIDEO OUT selects the output format on the Analog output connectors.
+- Press down the rotary encoder to start editing the selected setting.
+- Turn the rotary encoder to select the desired option.
+- Press down the rotary encoder again to confirm your selection.

+### Input Configurations

+#### HDMI Input

+- Connect an HDMI source to the HDMI input.
+- Set VIDEO ROUTE to HDMI.

+#### Composite Video Input

+- Connect a composite video signal to the Analog Y/CVBS input.
+- Set VIDEO ROUTE to Analog.
+- Set ANALOG VIDEO IN to CVBS.

+#### S-Video Input

+- Using a Mini DIN-4 to dual RCA adapter, connect the Y component to the Analog Pb/B input and the C component to the Analog Pr/R input.
+- Connect your S-Video source to the adapter using an S-Video cable.
+- Set VIDEO ROUTE to Analog.
+- Set ANALOG VIDEO IN to S-Video.

+#### YPbPr Component Input

+- Connect a YPbPr Component source to the Analog YPbPr inputs.
+- Set VIDEO ROUTE to Analog.
+- Set ANALOG VIDEO IN to YPbPr.

+#### RGB SOG Component Input

+- Connect an RGB SOG Component source to the Analog RGB inputs.
+- Set VIDEO ROUTE to Analog.
+- Set ANALOG VIDEO IN to RGB SOG.

+#### 1V RGB + Sync Input

+- Connect 1V RGB signals to the 1V RGB inputs.
+- Connect a sync signal to the Analog Y input.
+You can use a sync output from the front or rear of any video module in your modular system, or use any video output synchronous with your modular system.
+- Set VIDEO ROUTE to Analog.
+- Set ANALOG VIDEO IN to RGB 1V.

+### Output Configurations

+#### HDMI Output

+- Connect the HDMI output to your monitor or capture device.

+#### Composite Video Output

+- Connect the Y/CVBS output to your monitor or capture device.
+- Set ANALOG VIDEO OUT to CVBS/S-Video.

+#### S-Video Output

+- Using a Mini DIN-4 to dual RCA adapter, connect the Y component to the Analog Pb/B output and the C component to the Analog Pr/R output.
+- Connect your adapter to your dmonitor or capture device using an S-Video cable.
+- Set ANALOG VIDEO OUT to CVBS/S-Video.

+#### YPbPr Component Output

+- Connect the YPbPr outputs to your monitor or capture device.
+- Set ANALOG VIDEO OUT to YUV.

+#### RGB SOG Component Output

+- Connect the RGB outputs to your monitor or capture device.
+- Set ANALOG VIDEO OUT to RGB.

+#### 1V RGB Output

+- Connect the 1V RGB outputs to your modular system.
+- Set ANALOG VIDEO OUT to RGB.
+- Note that Videomancer must be synchronous to your modular system.
+You can achieve this by either being in 1V RGB input mode as described above, or by sending Videomancer's sync out to the sync input of your modular system.